December 13, 2010 Jerusalem

 As we drove through East Jerusalem, he showed me the homes that use to be Arab homes now taken over by Jewish settlements.
 I asked him about the population of Arab Israelis in Jerusalem and he explained that only a decade ago it was triple the number it is today.
 When I asked how this could be, he told me, “See the wall they built.
 It’s not really for security.
 If there is terrorism, it can happen inside of the country as well.
 It doesn’t have to come from outside.
 The wall separates the Arab neighborhoods from Jerusalem making Jerusalem majority Jewish and maintaining Israeli control over the city.”

 The questions of why the wall was resurrected all came back to me, now with a more complex answer.
 Israelis I spoke to told me that the wall actually has decreased the number of deaths due to terrorist attacks and maintained the security of the country.
-Now I was confused about the truth
+Now I was confused about the truth…or whose truth to believe.

 A Persian Music Lesson